zzzprojects/EntityFramework-Extensions/docs/pages/api/options-summary/options-temporary-table.md

 ---

 ## TemporaryTableBatchByTable
 Gets or sets the number of batches a temporary table can contain.
-This option may create multiple temporary tables when the number of batches to execute exceed the limit specified.
+This option may create multiple temporary tables when the number of batches to execute exceeds the specified limit.

 Read more: [TemporaryTableBatchByTable](temporary-table-batch-by-table)